 Example of two developers creating several commits in their corresponding branches before merging.
 Squares represent commits and the circle represents the big merge that has to be made at the end.

 Example of two developers applying the original concept of Continuous Integration, integrating every change into the mainline.
 As before, squares represent commits and circles represent merges, which are much simpler now, due to the high frequency of integration.

-However, although this original proposal has value on itself, more recently the definition of Continuous Integration has been broadened, now often implying the existence of a CI Server (such as Jenkins) that, once a new change is made to the mainline of the CVS, executes a Continuous Integration Pipeline.
+However, although this original proposal has value on itself, more recently the definition of Continuous Integration has been broadened.
+Now it often implies the existence of a CI Server (such as Jenkins) that, once a new change is made to the mainline of the CVS, executes a Continuous Integration Pipeline.
 These pipelines are formed of different stages executed sequentially on every integraton.
 As Martin Fowler states, each integration is verified by an automated build to detect integration errors as quickly as possible.
-These builds include at least the compilation of the source code and the execution of unit tests.
-Nonetheless, in many cases other stages such as packaging, execution of integration / end-to-end tests and static code analysis are also included in these Continuous Integration Pipelines.
+These builds include at least the compilation of the source code and the execution of unit tests, although in many cases other stages such as packaging, execution of integration / end-to-end tests and static code analysis are also included in these Continuous Integration Pipelines.

 In this extended definition, the pipeline can either finish successfully or a failure can be produced in any of the stages (tests failing, static analysis not passing a defined threshold….).
 Usually, in the event of a failure an email is sent to the person that created the last commit (probably the one causing the failure).
 In order to really get the benefits of Continuous Integration, it should be a priority for the team to keep the Continuous Integration status green (passing) instead of red (failing), fixing any problem as soon as it is detected (ideally in less than 10 minutes).